 |Did you know that you can report a side effect to a medicine to CARM (Centre for Adverse Reactions Monitoring)?
 Report a side effect to a product

 Amiodarone interacts with many medicines including atorvastatin and simvastatin, digoxin and warfarin.
 It also interacts with some herbal supplements, so check with your doctor or pharmacist before starting amiodarone or before starting any new medicines.

-- amiodarone hydrochloride New Zealand Formulary
+- amiodarone hydrochloride NZ Formulary

 - Amiodarone brand-change and a reminder on patient monitoring BPAC, 2016